aries-cloud/aries-cloud/README.md

 👋 Hi, my name is April Wu.

-I build case studies end to end in natural language processing, applied machine learning and operations analytics, taking each from raw data through to a decision someone can act on.
-I previously worked in corporate finance and investment operations, where the Python automation I built ran in production at a licensed asset management firm, supporting daily operations.
+I build case studies in machine learning and text analytics, operations and decision analytics, and valuation, taking each from raw data through to a decision someone can act on.
+Before moving into data I spent over three years in corporate finance and investment operations.
+As an investment accountant at a licensed asset manager I handled portfolio valuation, daily NAV production and custodian reconciliation across the book of funds I carried.

 **[Portfolio](https://portfolio-april-wu.netlify.app)** · The case studies below, each written up in full.